AaronMargosis/AaronLockerV2/README.md

 ## "How-To" overview

 Gather information about one or more endpoints using AaronLocker_EndpointTool.exe into scan files.
+(The Parse-ScanFile.ps1 script can be useful for inspecting those results.)

 AaronLocker_RuleBuilder.exe consumes these files to propose sets of rules and then to create AppLocker policy XML files (corresponding audit and enforce policies).

 Apply the policy using GPO, AppLocker PowerShell cmdlets, or SysNocturnals AppLockerPolicyTool.exe.

 Use AppLocker_WDAC_EnhanceTool.exe to apply some WDAC rules to close some AppLocker gaps, and OfficeMacroControlTool.exe to apply local GPO policies to close gaps exposed by Office apps.

+The Get-AppLockerEvents.ps1, Get-AaronLockerAsrEvents.ps1, and Get-AaronLockerWdacEvents.ps1 scripts are useful for retrieving relevant events triggered by AaronLocker rules.

+More details about The Tools and The Scripts follow.

 ## The Tools